opennetworkinglab/onos-p4-tutorial/EXERCISE-1.md

 ### 3. Modify ONOS pipeline interpreter

-The `PipelineInterpreter` is the ONOS driver behavior used to map, among other things, the ONOS representation of packet-in/out, with one compliant with the P4 implementation.
+The `PipelineInterpreter` is the ONOS driver behavior used to map the ONOS representation of packet-in/out to one that is consistent with your P4 pipeline (along with other similar mappings).

 Specifically, to use services like LLDP-based link discovery, ONOS built-in apps need to be able to set the output port of a packet-out and access the